 What purpose does race hate serve in a society?
 No good purpose, that is for sure.
 It highlights an insignificant difference in the population in an attempt to make one race appear superior or inferior to another – much like sexism does with gender.
 I am writing this column to show that such differences are irrelevant to humanity and that racism is counterproductive to the positive development of the nation.

 A few years ago, I read something about race that has long stuck with me.
 It was a passage from “When God Was A Woman” by Merlin Stone.
-The book is not about race, but one …..To continue reading, login or subscribe now.
+The book is not about race, but one sentence caught me and I’ve always remembered it.